JonDotsoy/utils-js/src/queue/README.md

     abort?: AbortSignal,
   ): Promise<Message | null>;
   abstract getSize(): Promise<number>;
+  abstract close(): Promise<void>;
 }
 ```

 `claimMessage` should be atomic in multi‑producer / multi‑consumer implementations (the provided `MemoryStore` is not safe for concurrent multi‑process usage).

+The `close()` method should clean up resources and stop any ongoing operations.
+For example, the `MemoryStore` implementation clears all messages and stops active claim operations.

 ### MemoryStore